CDCgov/prime-reportstream/prime-router/docs/features/0001-universal-pipeline-filter-reporting.md

 ### Condition Filter

+Condition filters are used to allow receivers to only receive results for particular medical conditions.
 When a condition filter filters out items, it is recorded in the filtered report logs.
 The default behavior for the condition filter is to allow all, so if a receiver does not have condition filters set, then all reports at this stage will be allowed through without being logged.
 Additionally, if there are no observations in a report, no condition filters will be applied to that report, and it will be allowed through, so if the receiver does not want to receive reports without observations, those should be filtered by one of the other filters above.

 ### Review